Between the Richness: Release and promotion

 On March 16, 2021, Fiddlehead officially announced Between the Richness alongside the release of its lead single "Million Times."
 The track was made available on streaming platforms and accompanied by a music video directed by guitarist Alex Henery.
-"Million Times" earned early attention from outlets like Stereogum and NPR for its emotional take on post-hardcore.
 A second song, "Heart to Heart," was released on April 14, 2021 as the album's second single.
-Kerrang! premiered "Heart to Heart" and highlighted its concept, with Flynn discussing the song's meaning in an interview.
+Kerrang! premiered "Heart to Heart", with Flynn discussing the song's meaning in an interview.

 Between the Richness was released on May 21, 2021 through Run for Cover Records, in digital and physical formats.
-The vinyl LP release (including limited-color variants) and CD were made available via Run for Cover's online store and Bandcamp page on the release date.
-To celebrate the album, the band performed a handful of regional shows when pandemic restrictions allowed, though extensive touring was limited due to band members' outside commitments and remaining COVID-19 considerations.
+To celebrate the album, the band performed a handful of regional shows when pandemic restrictions allowed.

 Critical reception

 Between the Richness received positive reviews from critics, who praised its intensity and sincerity.

-Mischa Pearlman of Kerrang! gave the album a 4 out of 5 rating, describing it as "glorious" and "one of those rare records that not only helps you understand life more... but also makes it better", highlighting the concise album's emotional impact.
+Mischa Pearlman of Kerrang! gave the album a 4 out of 5 rating, describing it as "glorious" and "one of those rare records that not only helps you understand life more... but also makes it better".
 He complimented Fiddlehead's ability to condense "all of life's highs and lows" into a short runtime, noting the record's balance of catharsis and hope.
-Writing for Pitchfork, Ian Cohen also offered a positive assessment, scoring the album 7.6/10.
-He wrote that Between the Richness "doesn't stray far from [the band's] foundational qualities: gruff but approachable, intense without being aggro, emo but not emo," emphasizing that the melodic and poetic touches improved Fiddlehead's hardcore roots.
-Cohen highlighted the nostalgic and communal feel of the songs, suggesting that the album serves as a heartfelt "communal reckoning" with adulthood's complicated emotions.
-He also noted the band's lack of pretense, even as they bookend the record with an E.E.
-Cummings poem and introspective lyrics, Fiddlehead maintained the directness of their hardcore lineage.
+Writing for Pitchfork, Ian Cohen also praised the album, scoring it 7.6/10.
+He wrote that Between the Richness "doesn't stray far from [the band's] foundational qualities: gruff but approachable, intense without being aggro, emo but not emo".

 PopMatters critic Andrew Spiess praised the record's "precise and vigorous" songwriting, giving it a score of 8/10.
 In his review, he commended the band for trimming any fat and delivering a potent 25-minute experience that "rocks, but isn't overwhelming" despite the members' backgrounds in heavier bands.
-Spiess highlighted the album's dynamic shifts, from punk-rock moments to "more delicate atmospheres," comparing their approach to post-hardcore veterans like Sparta and Title Fight.
 He also noted the emotional clarity of Flynn's lyrics, saying the vocalist "isn't afraid to express deep-cutting sincerity" in confronting topics of love and loss.